Alpine-DAV/ascent/src/docs/sphinx/Actions/Examples.rst

 .. image:: examples/tout_log_field_clamp100.png

-An example of using the log base 10 filter and clamping the min value.
+An example of using a contour filter, then the the log base 10 filter that clamps the min value.
 This can help when there are negative values present.
 ---------------------------------------------------------------------------------------------------------------------

 YAML actions: